Mark Zuckerberg Addresses Libra Regulation, KYC In Leaked Transcript

 There’s A Lot Of Important Issues

 Echoing Libra co-creator David Marcus before Congress earlier the same month, Zuckerberg said money laundering and terrorism remain top issues to address.
-“There’s a lot of important issues that need to be dealt with in preventing money laundering, preventing financing of terrorists and people who the different governments say you can’t do business with,” he said.
+“There’s a lot of important issues that need to be dealt with in preventing money laundering, preventing the financing of terrorists and people who the different governments say you can’t do business with,” he said.